masayuki1223/pico2w-ir-micropython-firmware/README.md

 Hardware Used

-  RPZ-IR-Sensor Rev2 (Indoor Corgi)
+・RPZ-IR-Sensor Rev2 (Indoor Corgi)

-  RPP-HAT-Adapter
+・RPP-HAT-Adapter

 Libraries Used This firmware incorporates the following files published by Indoor Corgi:

-  infrared.h (used as the original reference; the actual build uses infrared_ext.h)
+・infrared.h (used as the original reference; the actual build uses infrared_ext.h)

-  infrared.c (same as above; the actual build uses infrared_ext.c)
+・infrared.c (same as above; the actual build uses infrared_ext.c)

-  infrared.pio.h (generated during build)
+・infrared.pio.h (generated during build)

 All copyrights belong to the original creators.